cellfade/weather-react/README.md

 # Weather React
-This is a sample real-time and 5 day weather forecast web application built using react to view the weather forecast.
+This is a sample real-time and 5 day weather forecast web application built using React to view the weather forecast.
 This is my first React SPA!
 Huzzah!

 # Prerequsites